 Loving Your Charges So They Can Learn to Love

-To be honest for a moment, most professional nannies are pretty opinionated (and to be real honest, quite judgmental) about those kids at the playground who don’t seem to have a nice bone in their body or that group of gossipy girls at the mall; who hasn’t thought “where are their parents”?
+To be honest for a moment, most professional nannies are pretty opinionated (and to be real honest, quite judgmental) about those kids at the playground who don’t seem to have a nice bone in their body or that group of gossipy girls at the mall (who hasn’t wondered where their parents are?).
 Now I am not Bear’s parent, but I am with him at least 8 hours a day almost every day.
 It seems to me there is a whole lot of responsibility that comes in the wake of this fact, much more than simply changing diapers and steering him out of harm’s way.
 With the memory of his quick kiss and gentle whisper I am reminded of the responsibility to teach him how to love.

 By showing them.
 When we become intentional in showing our charges that we love them, we teach them how to love others.